samvera-labs/samvera-nesting_indexer/README.md

 [![Documentation Status](http://inch-ci.org/github/ndlib/samvera-indexer.svg?branch=master)](http://inch-ci.org/github/ndlib/samvera-indexer)
 [![APACHE 2 License](http://img.shields.io/badge/APACHE2-license-blue.svg)](./LICENSE)

-The Samvera::Indexer gem is responsible for indexing the graph relationship of objects.
+The Samvera::NestingIndexer gem is responsible for indexing the graph relationship of objects.
 It maps a PreservationDocument to an IndexDocument by mapping a PreservationDocument's direct parents into the paths to get from a root document to the given PreservationDocument.

 * [Background](#background)
 * [Concepts](#concepts)